MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hassuffix-cs-operator.md

 ---
 title: The case-sensitive !hassuffix_cs string operator - Azure Data Explorer
-description: Learn how to use the !hassuffix_cs string operator to filter data that doesn't have a case-sensitive suffix. ms.reviewer: alexans ms.topic: reference ms.date: 01/04/2023
+description: Learn how to use the !hassuffix_cs string operator to filter records for data that doesn't have a case-sensitive suffix. ms.reviewer: alexans ms.topic: reference ms.date: 01/09/2023
 ---
 # !hassuffix_cs operator